Little Bellas is a mountain bike community for young girls, but it’s about so much more than that.

 Author: Natalie Ganderton

 A Kiwi who (like most other kiwis) now lives in Sydney.
 I caught a love of the outdoors (also like most other kiwis) from a young age, and over the years have thrown myself with varying degrees of enthusiasm into sports like orienteering, trail running, adventure racing, triathlons and more recently mountain biking.
-You’ll find me most weekends out and about on the local NSW MTB trails on my beloved Liv Intrigue, mostly squawking excitedly about Australian wildlife.
+You’ll find me most weekends out and about on the local NSW MTB trails, mostly squawking excitedly about Australian wildlife.